jagjeetpurba/basic_emp_directory/README.md

 Made this project to learn basics of django.

-Simple employee management directory where admin/user can see the details of all employees using single click.
+Simple employee management directory where admin/user can see the details of all employees using a single click.